MSMetzger/ThreadSketch/README.md

 as you know them, follow [four simple steps](four-steps) and _threadSketch_ draws a post-execution diagram that helps you understand how your code was executed.

 # Example
 This is a simple HelloWorld example.
-For more complex examples see to [the SimpleThreads Example](#simple-threads-example) and the [example code](https://github.com/MSMetzger/ThreadSketch/tree/master/examples/examples).
+For more complex examples see the [examples directory](https://github.com/MSMetzger/ThreadSketch/tree/master/examples/examples).

 ## HelloWorld Example
 ### Code